usyless/usyless.github.io/README.md

 - Click "Select Path", then click on your line to trace
 - If you find that it hasn't selected the whole line, you can click on the region it has not selected to try to select more (Adjust settings as a last resort)
 - Made a mistake?
 The undo button can bring you back one trace
+- Use "Add Point" to add points manually to the trace
 - Once you're done, press "Export Trace"

 ## On Mobile